NBKRedSpy/QM_PauseOnProduction/README.md

 ![Production Pause logo](./media/ProducedWithPause.png)

-When the last item in a queue is produced, the game will be paused and the production screen opened.
+When the last item in a queue is produced, the game will be paused and the production screen will be opened.

 # Source Code
 Source code is available on GitHub https://github.com/NBKRedSpy/QM_PauseOnProduction